Chalarangelo/30-seconds-of-php/snippets/collapse.md

 tags: array,beginner
 ---

-Collapse a list of arrays into a single.
+Collapse a list of arrays into a single one.

-Use `array_reduce()` to reduce each item into a single array, if the item is a array, merge the array with final item, if not, adds the item in a array and merge too.
+Use `array_reduce()` to reduce each item into a single array, if the item is an array and merge with the result., otherwise, add the item in the result array.

 ```php
 function collapse($array)